-The research presented here is based on the National Pupil Database (NPD) for England - specifically the 2015 Key Stage 4 (KS4) cohort, with attainment, school and background information for every year that they were in compulsory schooling.
+The research presented here is based on the National Pupil Database (NPD) for England-specifically the 2015 Key Stage (KS) 4 cohort, with attainment, school, and back-ground information for every year that they were in compulsory schooling.
 Similar analyses to the ones described here have been conducted with the 2014 and 2016 KS4 cohort, with the same substantive results.
 There were 549,186 pupils with relatively complete records.
 Any missing data mostly arose where the pupil had previously not been part of the state-funded sector in England (perhaps moving to England from elsewhere).
-Most variables had little or no missing data for KS4, so that there were no missing values at all for pupils' sex, or their month of birth.
+Most variables had little or no missing data for KS4, so there were no missing values at all for pupils' sex or their month of birth.
 But missing data increased for records of pupils' prior years at school.
-For example, 668 of the KS4 cases were missing KS1 attainment data.
+For example, 668 of the KS4 cases were missing KS2 attainment data, and 181,111 were missing KS1 attainment data.

-For all categorical background variables, such as whether a pupil was identified as having a special educational need (SEN) in any year, a further flag variable was created for that year recording whether each pupil was missing a value for that measure.
-Pupils with missing data are often very different from the average and this has to be taken seriously in analysis (Gorard 2012).
-Cases with missing values cannot simply be deleted as this would lead to high attrition and a huge potential for bias (Gorard 2010).
-The missing values in the original version of the variable were recorded as 'not known' as having a SEN or other indicator of possible disadvantage.
-For all real-number variables, such as KS1 attainment scores, any missing values were noted, and replaced with the national average for that cohort.
-This is not entirely satisfactory but is judged to be the best way to retain all cases, without ignoring missing values, or unduly affecting the results of the models used.
-Trying to 'predict' missing scores using the data that is available is more likely to bias the results than using the average.
+For all categorical background variables, such as whether a pupil was identified as having a SEN in any year, a further flag variable was created for that year recording whether each pupil was missing a value for that measure.
+Pupils with missing data are often very different from the average, and this has to be taken seriously in analysis (Gorard, 2012).
+Cases with missing values cannot simply be deleted as this would lead to high attrition and a huge potential for bias (Gorard, 2010).
+The missing values in the original version of the variable were recoded as "not known," as having an SEN or other indicators of possible disadvantage.
+For all realnumber variables, such as KS1 attainment scores, any missing values were noted and replaced with the national average for that cohort.
+This is not entirely satisfactory but is judged to be the best way to retain all cases, without ignoring missing values or unduly affecting the results of the models used.
+Trying to "predict" missing scores using the data that are available is more likely to bias the results than using the average.

 A regression model was used to predict the KS4 capped GCSE or equivalent scores for each student.
-The version of NPD used in this paper included all of the background and attainment variables, except those that are very sensitive (such as living-in-care) or most disclosive (such as the most detailed SEN or ethnic group information).
-The explanatory pupil-level variables include:
+The version of NPD used in this article included all of the background and attainment variables, except those that are very sensitive (such as living-in-care) or most disclosive (such as the most detailed SEN or ethnic group information).
+The explanatory pupil-level variables include the following.
 Attainment

-- KS1 points score attainment at age 7
+- KS1 points score-attainment at age 7

-- KS2 points score attainment at age 11
+- KS2 points score-attainment at age 11

-- KS3 levels attainment at age 14
+- KS3 levels-attainment at age 14